sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982135 - Tohka Telposkha.md

 |      26 | 0x07CF      |        1999 |
 |      27 | 0xFFF754EB  |  4294399211 |
 |      28 | 0x7E28      |       32296 |

+## String References

+- **6355**: You wouldn't happen to want to hear a juicy secrrret about Naja Salaheem, would you?
+Well?
+- **6356**: Ask her about Naja's secret?
+[Fill me in!/How childish...]
+- **6357**: Naja's famous for her money-grrrubbing tendencies.
+They say she refused to go in debt, even a single bronze piece, when founding Salaheem's Sentinels.
+- **6358**: Everrryone's whispering about how she managed to raise so much capital at such a young age...
+- **6359**: Personally, I think there's something to that giant club she carries arrround with her, but there's got to be more to it than that...
+- **6360**: Are you surrre?
+Fine.
+Your loss.

 ## Events